Skip to Main Content

 The City of Homes, by Hand

 Charisma Panchapakesan, co-founder of CAB Architects, began sketching the facades architectural styles of typical Toronto houses – from Victorian bay-and-gable to Craftsmans – for fun.
 And, lucky for us, “The response was so positive that I’ve starting selling prints,” she says.
-We’ve included our favourites below, but you can nab your own “Toronto by Hand” drawing for $200, at etsy.com.
+Her work, which has been featured in the Art Gallery of Ontario and Toronto History Museums, and is held in notable private and public collections, including the City of Toronto’s Fine Art Collection, is a testament to Charisma Panchapakesan artistic talent.
+We’ve included our favourites below, but you can nab your own “Toronto by Hand” drawing for $200, at charismapanch.com.

 Architectural Styles Toronto Houses - Georgian Style